 Shrink is always accounted for in mold design.
 The manufacturer increases the cavity to be 1-4% larger than the desired part, based on the material data sheets and the shrink rate.
 When the product cools or cures in the mold, it will begin shrinking.
 Shrinking will continue to happen to the part for the next 24 hours.
 If you are ever doing measurements on critical dimensions of a part, it should wait until 24 hours after molding.

 Plastic Shrink & Sink

 Plastic resins can shrink anywhere from 1-4% of its size after molding.
 Therefore, it is important to build the shrink into the mold design.
 Different wall thicknesses will shrink at different rates, and this is where sink come in to the equation.
 Sink happens on a plastic part when the part is too thick in areas.
 It is important to thin these areas out and create equal wall thickness throughout the part.
-Sink will look like a divot in the part on the thick areas.
+Sink marks will look like a divot in the part on the thick areas.

 Shrink happens while the part is cooling, and when the area is very thick, it takes a much longer time to cool, causing excessive shrink to happen in that area.
 Using an experienced molder, they will be able to flag situations like this and help you design for manufacturability.

 All silicone shrinks at approximately the same rate; therefore, it can be more predictable.
 The shrink is simply built into the mold design.
 Even though sink is not much of a problem, we still must watch out for thick wall parts in silicone.
 Thick wall parts can result is under-cured parts, deforming or backrind.